phpearth/docs/articles/oop/design-patterns/composite.md

 ## Code

-In the Composite pattern an idividual object or a group of that object will have similar behaviors.
+In the Composite pattern an individual object or a group of that object will have similar behaviors.

 In this example, the OneBook class is the individual object.
 The SeveralBooks class is a group of zero or more OneBook objects.